Mayor's Office

 Administrative Responsibilities

-Under the new form of government, the mayor serves as the chief executive to administer the city government on a day-to-day basis.
+Under the strong mayor form of government, the mayor serves as the chief executive to administer the city government on a day-to-day basis.

 The Council is responsible as the legislative branch of government and for adopting various policies, ordinances, resolutions, contracts and budgets.